johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ### Pastoral, shepherding role ###

-In its pastoral, shepherding role the community reflects the protective, overseeing care that the *Good Shepherd*, Jesus, has for his people.
-It is demonstrated through being an *hospitable* and a *celebratory, worshipping community*.
+In its pastoral, shepherding role the community reflects the affirming, self-less, humble, protective, overseeing care that the *Good Shepherd*, Jesus, has for his people.
+This is demonstrated practically through being both an *hospitable* and a *celebratory, worshipping community*.

 #### An hospitable community ####